 Facial piercings are far from restricted to the lower half of the face.
 Eyebrow piercings add instant edge to any look.
 Stay within the traditional jewelry color palette (silver, gold, or platinum) and your piercing will work with any ensemble.

-A Medusa (located directly above the cupid's bow in the indented part of your upper lip) is a subtle way to show your style with a facial piercing, as singer Dev does here.
+A Philtrum also known as Medusa (located directly above the cupid's bow in the indented part of your upper lip) is a subtle way to show your style with a facial piercing, as singer Dev does here.
 Keep in mind that, being so near the lip, this one can cause more swelling—so be prepared, by staying hydrated prior to your appointment.

 The labret (seen here on Christina Aguilera) is a more unique facial piercing—one that might require some help when changing out your jewelry.
 "In terms of changing it out, I would say it depends on your proficiency level, like how many piercings have or if you’re mechanically inclined," says Thompson."
 If you’re questionable about it, definitely go see a professional.
 It's always easier.
 They’re going to be able to put it in with less trauma.
 If you can’t make that switch yourself and then can’t get into a studio, and the piercing is fairly new, you could lose that piercing."